House slave: Use in contemporary politics

 House negro has been used in the contemporary era as a pejorative term to compare a contemporary black person to such a slave.
 The term has been used to demean individuals, in critiques of attitudes within the African-American community, especially against politically right-leaning African-Americans, and as a borrowed term in contemporary social critique.

 In New Zealand in 2012, Hone Harawira, a Member of Parliament and leader of the socialist Mana Party, aroused controversy after referring to Maori MPs from the ruling New Zealand National Party as "little house niggers" during a heated debate on electricity privatisation, and Waitangi Tribunal claims.

 In June 2017, comedian Bill Maher used the term self-referentially during a live broadcast interview with Ben Sasse, saying, "Work in the fields?
-Senator, I'm a house nigga [...].
+Senator, I'm a house nigger [...].
 It's a joke!"
 Maher apologized for the comment.

 In April 2018, Wisconsin State Senator Lena Taylor used the term during a dispute with a bank teller.
 When the teller refused to cash a check for insufficient funds, Taylor called the teller a "house nigger".
 Both Taylor and the teller are African Americans.

+In the Muslim Middle East

+In the history of slavery in the Muslim world, domestic servitude was one of the driving forces behind the slave trade.

+The ideal of Islamic sex segregation made it difficult for free Muslim women to work as servants, at the same time, the sex segregation made it difficult for male servants to access the harem women's quarter of the house, resulting in difficulty in Muslim women to have access to domestic servants.

+This dilemma resulted in the Muslim world using slaves for domestic servants rather than free servants.
+By Islamic law, slaves owned by Muslims were to be foreign non-Muslims (kafirs) who were by definition legitimate targets for enslavement, since the Muslim world of dar al-islam was by definition at war with the non-Muslim world of dar al-harb.

+Female slaves were thus not subjected to the same Islamic customs.
+It also made it possible for male slaves to be made eunuchs.
+This solved both the dilemma of female servants being able to work in the household of a family as well as for a male servant to enter the women's quarter of a home.

+The slave trade to the Muslim world prioritized women and children, though men were also trafficked.

+In bigger households there were typically a mix of male and female house slaves.